niluss/gear360_gallery_mod/README.md

 Features of this mod:
 - Gallery is shown by default instead of the settings.
 - Gallery css updated
 - 360 Viewer on click of thumbnail for photos and videos.
-This is done via browsers OpenGL GLSL shaders, so no stitching needed.
+This is done via browsers OpenGL GLSL shaders (version 3), so no stitching needed.
 Tested on Chrome desktop (works better) and mobile.
 - To close 360 view, click X on top right.
 It maybe hard to see, but there is!
-- Download of file by clicking the Filename instead of thumbnail
+- Download of file by clicking the Filename instead of thumbnail.
+No stitching done on downloaded file.
 - Added Delete button
 - Added Button to kill the gallery process (maybe it will save battery, not really sure)
 - Connect to the Wi-Fi access point is auto started upon double-clicking Power button.
 (Disable by removing/commenting line ```st key click wifi``` On file G360POWE_G360POW.sh